IT3049C-Students/1-online-portfolio-alphapixel1/README.md

 I should get (20) out of 20 on this assignment.

 ## Self-Reflection:

-temp
+My area of expertise/interest is more in the background code than the styling so my webpage looks a little bland.

 ### How long it took me to finish this?
-5 hours, I procrastinated heavily
+6 hours, I procrastinated heavily
 -----------------------